OUR COMMUNITY PARTNER

 In order to create our content, we employed the use of interviews and video production skills.
 The filmed interviews featured artists that were connected with The Soapbox, which provided a personal aspect.
 Each interview was filmed and edited very intentionally to best relay the messages of the artists, in a clear, concise manner.
 We decided that spotlight interviews would best reach the audience of The Soapbox, since their main social media platforms are Facebook and Instagram.
 Both of these social medias rely heavily on aesthetically pleasing images, which heightened the need for critical video production skills.
 By producing high-quality images and videos, we increased our credibility as storytellers and increased the number of people that would most likely engage with the content.

-As discussed earlier in our case study, we worked on two videos for our client and created five Instagram deliverables along with some extra photos from our interview session with Donna.
+As discussed earlier in our case study, we worked on two videos for our community partner and created five Instagram deliverables along with some extra photos from our interview session with Donna.
 Regarding the videos, we started an Artist Spotlight Series and provided The Soapbox with an opening animation green-screen to place over future additions to the series to maintain consistency.

 The videos we created are “Artist Spotlights” consisting of two interviews from local printmakers who make use The Soapboxes resources.
 These videos aim at showing possible future members how strong and inviting The Soapbox’s community is.

 As for our Instagram deliverables, we created a graphic containing a quote from Anna’s interview with an image of letter blocks in the background.
 The other graphic we created for Instagram is aimed at increasing The Soapbox’s membership.
 The graphic contains different membership packages and prices in order to attract current and future print makers to the community.
-Along with these deliverables we provided our client with some extra images Caitlyn captured during our interview.
+Along with these deliverables we provided our community partner with some extra images Caitlyn captured during our interview.
 These graphics are aimed at using Instagram as a visual platform to garner a larger membership base.